Romeo-Duncan/sweng-proj/README.md

 # sweng-proj

-To start the client naviaget to the root directory of the project and
+To start the client navigate to the root directory of the project and